angular/components/src/cdk/collections/collections.md

 ### `SelectionModel`
 `SelectionModel` is a utility for powering selection of one or more options from a list.
-This utility is used in components such as the selection list, table selections and chip lists.
+This model is used in components such as the selection list, table selections and chip lists.

 #### Basic Usage
 ```javascript